-Many of the isotopes evaluations included in IAEA 1999 originated from different evaluated nuclear data libraries maintained by different institutes.
-For example, the actinides data were taken from BOFOD [166], the JAERI evaluations were from JENDL photonuclear data file 2004 [136].
+Many of the isotope evaluations included in IAEA 1999 originated from different evaluated nuclear data libraries maintained by different institutes.
+For example, the actinides data were taken from BOFOD [170], the JAERI evaluations were from JENDL photonuclear data file 2004 [137].
 KAERI had significant contributions to both JENDL 2004 and IAEA 1999.

-The sources of the IAEA 2019 library are classified into;
+The sources of the IAEA 2019 library are classified into:

-- New photonuclear data evaluations for IAEA 2019 at CNDC/CIAE, as well as special upgrades of their new upcoming CENDL (Chinese Evaluated Nuclear Data Library); - JENDL Photonuclear Data File [154], and upgrades and high energy extension, as well as new evaluations specialized for IAEA 2019 at NDC/JAEA; - New evaluations at IFIN-HH; - New evaluations at NDC/KAERI; and - Carry-over from IAEA 1999 photonuclear data library.
+- New photonuclear data evaluations for IAEA 2019 at CIAE/CNDC, as well as special upgrades of their new upcoming CENDL (Chinese Evaluated Nuclear Data Library); - JENDL Photonuclear Data File [155], its upgrade and high energy extension, as well as new evaluations specifically for IAEA 2019 at NDC/JAEA;